hpi-bp1819-naumann/shift-detector/docs/source/checks/lda.rst

     This parameter is only passed to the pre-processing :ref:`lda_embedding`.

-    This parameter expects either the string 'sklearn' or 'gensim', as these currently are the only two supported LDA libraries.
+    This parameter expects either the string 'sklearn' or 'gensim', as these currently are the two currently supported LDA libraries.
 In some cases one may perform better than the other, so at best both are executed together.

     However for the sake of simplicity and because it is the more known library, the default value is 'sklearn'.